dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-10-Introduction-to-Multi-Layer-Perceptron.md

 layout:     post
 title:      Introduction to Multi-Layer Perceptron
 date:       2018-10-10 12:00:00
-summary:    This post will provide an hands-on-tutorial and insight into MLP using MNSIT dataset and Keras and PyTorch frameworks.
+summary:    This post will provide an hands-on-tutorial and brief introduction to MLP using MNSIT dataset and Keras and PyTorch frameworks.
 categories: nn mlp keras pytorch mnist published : false
 ---